Blairgowrie, Victoria

 Blairgowrie is a seaside suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, approximately 63 km south of Melbourne's central business district, located within the Shire of Mornington Peninsula local government area.
 Blairgowrie recorded a population of 2,786 at the 2021 census.

 History

 Blairgowrie was named after the Burgh of Blairgowrie, the largest town in Perth and Kinross, Scotland.
 A post office was not opened until 1 November 1947.

 Rhys Isaac, Pulitzer Prize-winning historian, died in Blairgowrie in October 2010.

+Heritage listings

+The following place in Blairgowrie is listed on the Victorian Heritage Register: